marcishak/dcprojects/README.md

 # DataCamp Projects

 These are all the DataCamp Projects that I've done.
-Nothing particularly crazy (yet I hope) but I think it's a good to have them here for refrence.
+Nothing particularly crazy (yet) but I think it's a good to have them here for refrence.